alexander-pick/MKMTool/README.md

 If you are too lazy to compile, here is a build for Windows (64-bit):

 https://tomasjanak.github.io/MKMTool0.7.0.5.zip (version 0.7.0.5, compiled by [Tomas Janak](https://github.com/tomasjanak))
-https://tomasjanak.github.io/MKMTool0.8.0.0_experimental.zip (version 0.8.0.0 experimental (UseStockGetFile is not working fully correctly (ignores rarity), waiting for response from Cardmarket support), compiled by [Tomas Janak](https://github.com/tomasjanak))
+https://tomasjanak.github.io/MKMTool0.8.0.0_experimental.zip (version 0.8.0.0 experimental (UseStockGetFile is not working fully correctly (ignores rarity), waiting for response from Cardmarket support), compiled by [Tomas Janak](https://github.com/tomasjanak)). **IF YOU ARE UPDATING FROM A VERSION OLDER THAN 1.12.2020, delete mkminventory.csv file in your bin folder before starting MKMTool, cardmarket had some mistakes in the database (it will be recreated).**

 Before you can use the tool please rename config_template.xml to config.xml and add the apptoken details you can generate in your magiccardmarket profile there.
 Please note that you need an account which is able to sell to use most of the seller functions.